Introducing Barre Into Your Self-Care Routine: An Interview With Instructor Karen Hilgert Moore

 1 | We are so excited to get to know you, Karen!
 Could you let everyone know what you do at Chuze Fitness, how long you have worked here, and how you ended up on the team?

 I’ve been a fitness instructor for nine years, and I’ve been with Chuze Fitness for the past five years.
 I currently teach Barre Sculpt in Anaheim, California, and Yoga and Yoga Sculpt in Cypress, California.
-I ended up working for Chuze when it first opened in Orange County, and I love it!
+I ended up working for Chuze when it first opened its gyms in Orange County, and I love it!
 I got started in Garden Grove and Westminster, California, teaching Zumba, Ripped, and Barre.
 I love Chuze because it is clean and organized, everyone is very friendly and helpful, and it truly feels like a team!

 2 | Would you mind explaining Barre to those of us who haven’t heard of it before?